ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 Please download and refer to the Bill of Materials contained in this repository.

+##LED Installation

+Note that when installing the LED onto the PCB it must be slightly raised above the PCB surface..........

 ## Construction of the Wiring Harnesses
 ### Tools Needed